 At the beginning of 2008, the nuclear power industry's euphoria over the much-hyped "nuclear renaissance" was in full swing.
 But as that year drew to a close, the hopes for a revival seemed delayed, if not derailed, due to faltering world economies.
 Little has changed this year to alter that prospect.
 As the global financial crisis has continued, demand for energy has plummeted along with the world's stock markets.
 Such news may help calm international security experts, who fear that a proliferation of nuclear energy know-how could lead to nuclear weapons proliferation.
 Yet in the current economic environment dangers persist and there are still plenty of reasons to worry.

 Nuclear distrust.
 Even if the majority of new nuclear plans never come to fruition, mere high-level discussion of the nuclear energy option can lead neighboring states to develop nuclear technologies themselves.
 The links between nuclear energy and nuclear weapons create strong incentives for states to respond to any nascent nuclear weapons capability in a rival by preparing against that eventuality.
 The rival may merely be interested in nuclear power--but it might also be acquiring a weapons capability.
-Whether a single centrifuge
+Whether a single centrifuge ever spins or a single kilowatt is generated, the lurking fear of the dual-use option will lead to regional mistrust.

 It already has.